 The purpose of this program is to encourage homeownership among low- and moderate-income families.
 It provides a 10-year property tax exemption for the structural improvements of a new or rehabilitated single-unit housing, but not the land value.
-Available for properties valued at no more than 120% of the median sales price.
-Allows each city to determine its own income and owner-occupancy requirements.
-Eligible building types include single-family housing units, multifamily homeownership units (e.g. condos and townhomes), and manufactured housing.
+The program is available for properties valued at no more than 120% of the median sales price and allows each city to determine its own income and owner-occupancy requirements.
+Eligible building types include single-family housing units, multifamily homeownership units (e.g., condos and townhomes), and manufactured housing.
 Key Takeaway: This program could provide a powerful incentive for affordable homeownership, but would require close coordination with other overlapping taxing districts.